-- 1) Salary figures have been calculated by the Florida Legislature's Office of Economic and Demographic Research (EDR) pursuant to the statutory formula in Chapter 145, F.S.
+1) Salary figures have been calculated by the Florida Legislature's Office of Economic and Demographic Research (EDR) pursuant to the statutory formula in Chapter 145, F.S.
 Although not required by law, the EDR calculates salaries of elected county constitutional officers and school district officials as a service to county governments and school districts.
-County and school district officials are encouraged to independently compute and verify these salary figures. - 2) The calculated salary figures for all officers reflect the use of 2013 countywide population estimates listed in "Florida Estimates of Population 2013" published by the University of Florida's Bureau of Economic and Business Research. - 3) These salary figures may not be applicable to those elected county officers of a chartered consolidated government or those elected officers in counties having a home rule charter, which specifies another method of salary compensation.
-As indicated in this table, Florida currently has 20 charter counties. - 4) Salary figures are included for each school district's superintendent even though the salaries determined by statutory formula are applicable only to elected school superintendents.
-As indicated in this table, Florida currently has 41 elected school superintendents. - 5) These salary figures do not include any special qualification salary available to eligible clerks of circuit court, property appraisers, sheriffs, supervisors of elections, and tax collectors who have completed the required certification program specified in the relevant sections of Chapter 145, F.S.
-Additionally, the salary figures for elected school superintendents do not include any special qualification salary and performance salary incentive available to eligible elected school superintendents who have completed the required certification programs specified in Section 1001.47, F.S. - 6) As the result of recent statutory authorizations (i.e., Chapters 2009-3, 2009-59, and 2011-158, L.O.F.), each elected county constitutional officer and school district official may voluntarily reduce his or her salary rate.
-However, the salary figures listed in this table do not reflect any such voluntary reductions. - 7) Pursuant to law, the Florida Department of Management Services must annually certify two components of the salary formula calculation: the annual factor and cumulative annual factor.
-For the 2014-15 fiscal year, the certified annual factor is 1.0027 and the certified cumulative annual factor is 3.2860.
+County and school district officials are encouraged to independently compute and verify these salary figures.

+2) The calculated salary figures for all officers reflect the use of 2016 countywide population estimates listed in "Florida Estimates of Population 2016" published by the University of Florida's Bureau of Economic and Business Research.

+3) These salary figures may not be applicable to those elected county officers of a chartered consolidated government or those elected officers in counties having a home rule charter, which specifies another method of salary compensation.
+As indicated in this table, Florida currently has 20 charter counties.

+4) Salary figures are included for each school district's superintendent even though the salaries determined by statutory formula are applicable only to elected school superintendents.
+As indicated in this table, Florida currently has 41 elected school superintendents.

+5) These salary figures do not include any special qualification salary available to eligible clerks of circuit court, property appraisers, sheriffs, supervisors of elections, and tax collectors who have completed the required certification program specified in the relevant sections of Chapter 145, F.S.
+Additionally, the salary figures for elected school superintendents do not include any special qualification salary and performance salary incentive available to eligible elected school superintendents who have completed the required certification programs specified in Section 1001.47, F.S.

+6) As the result of recent statutory authorizations (i.e., Chapters 2009-3, 2009-59, and 2011-158, L.O.F.), each elected county constitutional officer and school district official may voluntarily reduce his or her salary rate.
+However, the salary figures listed in this table do not reflect any such voluntary reductions.

+7) This table reflects the statutory change enacted by Chapter 2016-157, L.O.F., which made the base salaries and group rates used to calculate a supervisor of election's salary the same as the current base salaries and group rates used to calculate the salaries of the clerks of circuit court, county comptrollers, property appraisers, and tax collectors.

+8) Pursuant to law, the Florida Department of Management Services must annually certify two components of the salary formula calculation: the annual factor and cumulative annual factor.
+For the 2017-18 fiscal year, the certified annual factor is 1.0413 and the certified cumulative annual factor is 3.3034.